Create, Open & Print Protected PDF Files with PDF DRM Security

 - Revoke PDFs at any time regardless of where they reside

-- There are no passwords for users to enter, manage, or remove
+- There are no passwords for users to enter, share, manage, or remove

-To open protected PDF files users first need to install the Safeguard Secure PDF Viewer and then register their license (by clicking on it).
+To open protected PDF documents, users first need to install the Safeguard Secure PDF Viewer and then activate their license by clicking on it.

-The license file is automatically sent to each user when they are added to the Safeguard Administration System.
+The license file is automatically emailed to each user when they are added to the Safeguard Administration System.

-Once a user has registered they can then double-click on a protectedpdf file in Windows File Explorer to view it.
+Once a user has activated their license, they can then double-click on a protected PDF file in Windows File Explorer to view it.

 See the section on viewing protected PDF files for more details.